 - 1. Ask casual open questions about the nature of the concern e.g. bruises, marks, change in behaviour etc....
 "Can you tell me about....?" - 2.
 Believe the child and reassure them that they were right to talk you. - 3.
-Record the facts and conversation in writing immediately afterwards using the exact words spoken not implied.
-Sign and date the report (it may be required as evidence). - 4.
+Record the facts and conversation on 'My Concern' immediately afterwards using the exact words spoken not implied. - 4.
 Report the suspicion to the Designated Person responsible for Child Protection. - 5.
 The Designated Person will take the appropriate action.